 Because cigarettes are an inferior good --- people smoke less as their incomes rise --- taxes on cigarettes are highly regressive.
 Table 7 illustrates the distributional consequences of the original McCain proposal when fully implemented in 2003.
 Households with total incomes (in 1998 dollars) of \$30,000 or less would face a 9 percent increase in their total federal tax burden.
-Consumers with incomes in excess of \$30,000 would face a tax increase of less than marginal tax rates, and the average firm has share $s = \frac{1}{N}$ , hence marginal tax rate $(1 - \frac{1}{N})t = (\frac{N-1}{N})t$ under fixedrevenue taxation.
-See Appendix A for more details.
-The same holds true for non-marginal tax increases with standard demand curves including linear, loglinear, constant-elasticity etc.
+Consumers with incomes in excess of \$30,000 would face a tax increase of less than one percent and consumers with incomes in excess of \$100,000 would pay less than .1 percent more.